Olympus E-M5 II vs Leica TL2

 It is notable that the E-M5 II has a microphone port, which is missing on the TL2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the E-M5 II and the TL2 are recent models that feature in their makers' current product line-up.
+Both the E-M5 II and the TL2 are recent models that are part of the current product line-up.
 The E-M5 II replaced the earlier Olympus E-M5, while the TL2 followed on from the Leica TL.
+Further information on the two cameras, as well as related accessories, can be found on the official Olympus and Leica websites.

 Review summary: Olympus E-M5 II vs Leica TL2